The Short San Antonio Ghetto Story

-The city is dominated by the San Antonio Hispanic population, which is located on all sides of town, but the heart of the Mexican community is mainly on the West Side and South Side.
+Today, the city of San Antonio is dominated by its Hispanic population, which is located on all sides of town, but the heart of the Mexican community is mainly on the West Side and South Side.

-West Side San Antonio, which has to be considered as the original community for San Antonio’s Hispanic population and the largest side of the city with the bulk of the city’s housing projects like Menchaca Courts, Cassiano Homes or the Apache Courts that all were built during the 1940s and 50s.
+West Side San Antonio, which has to be considered as the original community for San Antonio’s Hispanic population and the largest side of the city with the bulk of the city’s housing projects like Menchaca Courts, Cassiano Homes and the Apache Courts, which were all built during the 1940s and 50s.

-The South Side is like the West Side as far as the community’s demographics with the San Antonio Hispanic population being the majority other than diverse neighborhoods of the Southwest Side like Valley Hi or Five Palms.
+The South Side is like the West Side as far as the community’s demographics with the San Antonio Hispanic population being the majority other than diverse neighborhoods of southwest San Antonio in places like Valley Hi or Five Palms.

-Currently, people of the San Antonio ghetto are slowly moving into other areas of the city like the Northeast and Southwest as the national trend of people either voluntarily or forcefully relocating from their original community to suburban areas.
+Currently, the Hispanic community of the San Antonio ghetto are slowly moving into other areas of the city in the northeast and southwest sections as the national trend of people either voluntarily or forcefully relocating from their original community to more suburban like areas.

 The Short San Antonio Gangs Story

 San Antonio gangs like the Mexican Mafia, the Bloods and Crips and number of other Mexican gangs have roamed the city since the 1980s and 90s, during and after the days of racial tension between the city’s Mexican and white populations.

 With instances like the Klik vs. Klan rivalry, San Antonio gangs during the 1980s and 1990s gained a reputation throughout the state of Texas as this era was one of the most vicious times for the city.